vitaminwater/Daryl/README.md

          * [Mark last note as done](#mark-last-note-as-done)
          * [Sync to github](#sync-to-github)

-# Note
+# Daryl

-Note allows to take note from the terminal byte typing `note This is noted I can forget it and go on`.
+Daryl allows to take note from the terminal byte typing `daryl This is noted I can forget it and go on`.

 # TODO list apps suck